Jordan: Modernization and Social Change

-Students have to write a comparative essay on Turkey and Jordan (or alternatively Egypt and Jordan) in which they analyze aspects of cultural, economic, or political life in both countries while documenting ways in which the excursion has contributed to their understanding of the dynamics in the Middle East.
+Students have to write a comparative essay on Turkey and Jordan in which they analyze aspects of cultural, economic, or political life in both countries while documenting ways in which the excursion has contributed to their understanding of the dynamics in the Middle East.

 View Student Evaluations for this program: